People Incorporated - Kindred Adolescent Recovery Services

 Program Structure and Content

-The program operates from 5:45p.m. to 9:00p.m. on Tuesday, Thursday and Friday, and from 8:45a.m. to 1:00p.m. on Saturday.
+The program operates from 5:00p.m. to 7:15p.m. on Tuesdays and Thursdays, and from 10:00a.m. to 1:00p.m. on Saturdays.
 There are additional afternoon programming options, including a mentorship program and family recreation, on the second and fourth Saturday of each month.
 Clients may have individual or family sessions scheduled outside of these times.

 The program can last anywhere from 12-36 weeks, and is structured to allow clients to participate in the program at an intensity level that fits their specific needs.
 The program is organized into different phases, which allow clients to advance through the treatment process by demonstrating consistent progress toward completion of their treatment goals and healthy attendance and participation habits.

 Some of the services offered and therapeutic approaches utilized include:

 Group Therapy- utilizes elements from several different sources designed to treat both mental illness and chemical dependency.

 Trauma-Informed Care.
 These various approaches to treatment are selected and matched to the specific needs of each client and the overall group.

 Integrated Services: Both conditions will be treated simultaneously in an integrated manner rather than consecutively.

 School Coordination: Program staff will coordinate with each client’s school to monitor performance, collaborate on client care, and ensure health, progress and participation.

 Family Education and Supports: Focus will be placed on education and support for family members and significant others of those with co-occurring disorders.